pelagios/recogito/README.md

 If the annotations pertain to a document that has parts, the ``gdoc_part`` column must match the name of the part.
 The other columns match with the fields in the Recogito data model, and are (generally) optional.

+## Some Known Issues

+* In the text annotation view, it is currently not possible to demarcate a toponym that crosses a forced line break, i.e. a line break that is part of the source text.
+(Normal line wraps due to limited browser window width are not a problem.)
+* The image annotation view sometimes fails to load the image.
+We're investigating this issue.
+In the mean time, bear with us, and refresh the page.

 ## Hacking on Recogito